Computer Hope

 -r Displays the routing table.

 -s Displays per-protocol statistics.
-By default, statistics are shown for TCP, UDP and IP; the -p option may be used to specify a subset of the default.
+By default, statistics are shown for TCP, UDP, and IP; the -p option can specify a subset of the default.

 netstat

 Displays all local network information.
-Below is an example of what may be displayed.
+Below is an example of how this may look.

 Proto Local Address Foreign Address State